wb14123/blog/jekyll/_posts/2020-11-02-Use-TLA+-to-Verify-Cache-Consistency.markdown

 Once we have the algorithm in mind, we can write a TLA+ specification and let TLC to check whether it has the properties we want.
 A TLA+ specification is not a 100% map from the system, it's an abstraction that omits irrelevant details.
 In our specification, we make two key abstractions:

 1. Data is inconsistent between cache and database if one row is inconsistent.
 So in the specification, we only care about one row.
 Which means we don't need the parameter for `key`.
 2. In the specification, we don't care about what's the actual value as long as each client writes different values.
-So we let the client write it's own ID as the value.
+So we let the client write its own ID as the value.
 Thus we can also omit `value` from write behavior.

 We need also to notice that if we write multiple state changes in one TLA+ statement, it means those state changes are atomic.
 In the code, we assume read/write cache/database is atomic while others are not, which means each line is an atomic operation but the lines between them are not.
 So for each of the lines, we should write separate statements.